 - More intentional transition between “Professional Development” time and “PLC” time by including time for people to “think alone” (jot down their thoughts) about what they noticed in their data and what they needed help thinking about from their colleagues.
 This helped people enter into their PLC conversations with a stronger sense of purpose and agency.

-- A richer conversation protocol (inspired by a routine we used in our MTS inquiry sessions) to include time for each teacher to share their data, thinking, and uncertainties, ask each other questions to help each other get clearer about their goals in light of the data, and help each other arrive at next steps.
+- A richer conversation protocol (inspired by a routine we used in our Lead by Learning inquiry sessions) to include time for each teacher to share their data, thinking, and uncertainties, ask each other questions to help each other get clearer about their goals in light of the data, and help each other arrive at next steps.

 - Explicit time for teachers to say (and write) what they were “thinking now” about next steps.
 This built agency and ownership around teaching practice, and also helped people remember what they were planning to try!

 - A whole group gallery walk in which teachers displayed student data (work samples, video, audio, etc.) and walked around putting sticky notes on each other’s data to point out something they noticed.
 The gallery walk was followed by a discussion in which people shared insights they had gained from their colleagues’ sticky notes.